JTang88/Remind-me-of/README.md

 yarn env development
 ```

 * Before starting ther application, go to https://www.twilio.com/ to get a sid, a token and a phone number, and then go to https://developers.facebook.com/ to get a appId.
-Lastly go to client/.env insert them where they belongs to client/.env insert where they belongs
+Lastly go to the .env files in both client and rest-server folder and insert them where they belong.

 * Start the application